xcart/xcart-docs/_pages/devs_en/changing_store_logic/creating_product_discount.md

 updated_at: '2015-01-20 00:00'
 title: Creating product discount
 identifier: ref_SMsZrhAi
-version: X-Cart 5.2.16 and earlier
 categories:
   - Developer docs
   - Demo module
-  - Outdated
 published: true
 order: 100
 ---
 ## Introduction

 Previously we have learned how to create a {% link "global discount" ref_mFAMapCB %} and this article explains how you can create an individual product discount.
-For the sake of example, we will create a module that will apply a 10% discount to each product that starts with A letter and this discount will be displayed near each such product as
+For the sake of example, we will create a module that will apply a 10% discount to each product that starts with A letter and this discount will be displayed near every such product as

 *   a **10% off** label on product lists;
-*   an **old price** label with crossed old price near product price.
+*   an **old price** label with crossed old price on product details page.

 ## Table of Contents